 About the Firm

-With approximately 4,200 lawyers in 90+ offices around the globe, DLA Piper is one of the largest law firms—both by headcount and by revenue—in the world.
+With approximately 4,300 lawyers in 90-plus offices (including relationship firms) around the globe, DLA Piper is one of the largest law firms—both by headcount and by revenue—in the world.

 From Big to Ginormous

 DLA Piper is a law firm empire.
 Its massive growth is the result of 2005’s tripartite merger between U.K. firm DLA, Chicago/Baltimore-based Piper Rudnick, and California’s Gray Cary Ware & Freidenrich—and the whirlwind of acquisitions that followed.
 Spurring the growth were healthy real estate, litigation, corporate, and private equity practices and the absorption of entire departments from rival firms.
 In September 2006, the firm cut its name from DLA Piper Rudnick Gray Cary to the concise DLA Piper, a change reflecting its new emphasis on global brand building. ...